 Spending his high school and college years as a projectionist at a multiplex, the number of terrible movies he's seen in theaters is somewhere in the triple digits.
-Think titles like Tomcats and Fear Dot Com.
+Think titles like Gothika and Crocodile Dundee in Los Angeles.

 Stephen is a founding member of Private Cabin and has been writing and performing with those good folks in some fashion or another since 2004.
 He's been improvising since 2008 and has trained at the Upright Citizens Brigade and Magnet theaters in New York City.
 He performs regularly with the improv troupe, Swartzlander, at venues in New York and all around the east coast.
 He spends a lot of time pondering ideas for short stories that he intends to write before he dies.